Nikolai Krylenko: Head of the Red Army

-Legal career (1918–1934)
+Revolutionary legality

 From May 1918 and until 1922, Krylenko was Chairman of the Revolutionary Tribunal of the All-Russian Central Executive Committee.
 He simultaneously served as a member of the Collegium of Prosecutors of the Revolutionary Tribunal.

 In May 1918, Leon Trotsky ordered that Soviet Navy Admiral Alexei Shchastny be put on trial for having refused to scuttle the Baltic Fleet.
 After a trial prosecuted by Krylenko, the presiding judge, Karklin, sentenced the Admiral, "To be shot within twenty four hours."
 Attendees reacted with dismay as Lenin had abolished the death penalty on 28 October 1917.
 Krylenko said to those present, "What are you worrying about?
 Executions have been abolished.
 But Shchastny is not being executed; he is being shot."
 The sentence was carried out soon after.

 Krylenko was an enthusiastic proponent of the Red Terror, whatever his differences with the Cheka (the Soviet secret police), exclaiming, "We must execute not only the guilty.
 Execution of the innocent will impress the masses even more."

 In early 1919, Krylenko was involved in a dispute with the Cheka and was instrumental in taking away its right to execute people without a trial.
 In 1922, Krylenko became Deputy Commissar of Justice and assistant Prosecutor General of the RSFSR, in which capacity he served as the chief prosecutor at the Moscow show trials of the 1920s.

-Cieplak Trial
+From 1927 to 1934, Krylenko was a member of the Communist Party's discipline committee, the Central Control Commission.

-In early 1923, Krylenko acted as public prosecutor in the Moscow show trial of the Soviet Union's Roman Catholic hierarchy.
-The defendants included Archbishop Jan Cieplak, Monsignor Konstanty Budkiewicz, and Blessed Leonid Feodorov, the Exarch of the Russian Greek Catholic Church.
+Procurator of show trials